Budgeting for Caregivers: Essential Tips for Financial Planning

 Without a goal, you will not be successful.
 Your savings could be for a vacation, a down payment on a house, or adding to an emergency fund.
 Saving toward a realistic goal will be motivating.

-a) Define Your Long-Term Financial Goals
+• Define Your Long-Term Financial Goals

 Think of what you’ll do in the long run with your savings.
 You might want to have a house of your own, save for your child’s education, or save for retirement.
 When you are very clear about the point you want to reach or need to achieve, then it’s a must to break it down into monthly objectives that need to be saved.

-For example, if you desire to save $10,000 to make part payments on a house in five years, you would need to save about $ 167 per month.
+For example, if you desire to save $10,000 to make part payments on a house in five years, you will need to save about $ 167 per month.
 Seeing that 10,000 is way too much for one to spare and save, one would begin to have the inclination to put off saving to a later date.
-Breaking your goal down by what is palatable makes it easier to stick with
+Breaking your goal down by what is palatable makes it easier to stick with.

-b) “Aim high but keep your goals realistic” is as important as making savings goals.
+It is as important as making savings goals.
 Overcommitment to savings only leads to frustration and burnout, especially if you are always dipping into savings to cover expenses.
 Honestly, know what you can afford to save and adjust the goals accordingly.

 3) Budget Your Expenses Before Spending

-Budgeting is the very core of financial management.
+Caregivers should be prepared for rising medical costs, which may include prescription medications, therapy sessions, and doctor visits specifically for managing dementia symptoms.
 A well-worked-out budget allows you to channel your income towards the different expenditure categories in such a manner that all your needs are met while making some real progress on the savings goals.

-a) Essentials: Cost of Living
+• Essentials: Cost of Living

 Begin by budgeting for your essential expenses.
 This includes some non-negotiable costs that are necessary for your day-to-day living, such as food, grocery shopping, eating out, and meal planning.